Vinyasa Yoga

 Vinyasa is the focused intentional sequence of form, thought movement, and breath.
 It traces its origins together with Ashtanga, both being a physically demanding practice that synchronises the breath with every movement to produce internal heat.

-Introduction to Vinyasa Yoga: What Vinyasa Yoga is as a yoga style
+Introduction to Vinyasa Yoga: What Vinyasa Yoga is as a type of yoga

 Vinyasa can be a specific form of yoga practice, but in a broader sense, vinyasa is the mindful process that naturally occurs when we arrange any circumstances correctly.
 The physical practice involves moving through a set series of postures in which breath is synchronised with every movement to warm up the body.
 Within, it is meant to free the mind by recontextualising the body, sensations, form and all objects of attention.